-The entire tumor is cut away along with a wide margin of healthy tissue to make sure no cancer cells remain in the skin.
-The area affected will depend on the size and depth of the cancer.
-The remaining skin will need to be stitched together.
-If the area is too big, skin from another area of the body may be needed to cover the area.
-Skin scarring may be permanent.
+The entire tumor is cut away, along with a wide area of healthy tissue around it, to make sure no cancer cells remain in the skin.
+How much is taken depends on how large and deep the cancer is.
+Once the tumor is out, the skin is stitched together.
+Skin can be taken from another part of the body if needed.
+The scar may be permanent.

 In Mohs surgery, the visible part of the tumor is removed.
-The surrounding tissue is then removed in layers and examined under a microscope for the presence of cancer cells.
-This process is repeated until the most recent removed layer are free of cancer cells.
-This helps preserve as much tissue as possible.
+The tissue around it is then removed in layers.
+Each new layer is checked for cancer cells.
+This process is repeated until there are no cancer cells left.
+This method saves as much healthy tissue as possible.

 Lymph Node Dissection

 Cancer can spread to the lymph nodes near the main tumor.
-Once there, it can travel to other parts of the body through the lymphatic system.
-During surgery, some or all of the lymph nodes suspected of having cancer will be removed and examined under a microscope.
-Removing lymph nodes may create permanent problems with the drainage of lymph fluid from the limbs called lymphedema.
-Talk to your doctor about the risks and benefits of having lymph node dissection.
+This allows cancer cells to travel to other sites in the body.
+During surgery, some or all lymph nodes that may have cancer will be removed and checked.
+Taking lymph nodes out can cause problems with lymph fluid draining from the limbs (a condition called lymphedema).
+Your doctor will go over this risk with you.

-Surgery is not generally used for metastatic melanoma except in cases where it may relieve symptoms, prolong life, or improve quality of life.
+Surgery is not used as a cure once melanoma has spread to other parts of the body.
+But, it can be used to ease symptoms, prolong life, or improve quality of life.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.